 My guess is that you should be able to disable them via terminal (you will need to install a terminal emulator) using something like this:

 Then, once you are done getting rid of MobileLife Contacts, you can enable those back:

 Unless HTC introduced some additional dependencies in HTC Sense 4+ (which I don't know), this should work, but I cannot guarantee it as I have not tried it myself.

-UPDATE: Unfortunately for most owners of phones with HTC Sense 4+ out there, this method works only if you are superuser, which means that your phone needs to be rooted.
+I hate to disappoint you, but it appears that on phones with HTC Sense 4+ this method works only if you are superuser, which means that your phone needs to be rooted.